Sandinista National Liberation Front: Founding (1961–1970)

 The FSLN originated in the milieu of various oppositional organizations, youth and student groups in the late 1950s and early 1960s.
 The university of Léon, and the National Autonomous University of Nicaragua (UNAN) in Managua were two of the principal centers of activity.
 Inspired by the Revolution and the FLN in Algeria, the FSLN was founded in 1961 by Carlos Fonseca, Silvio Mayorga, Tomás Borge, Casimiro Sotelo and others as The National Liberation Front (FLN).
 Only Borge lived long enough to see the Sandinista victory in 1979.

 A congress or assembly is not formed between all the prominent leaders of the various groups as the preparation would have required a prior theoretical process in order to create them.
 As a result, the FSLN was not prepared for its own formation.
 Different discussions took place within the group as they came to a consensus on political ideas.
 Even in 1963, while still under the name of FLN, there was a lack of internal coherence in political ideas (this can be seen in the publication of the newspaper Trinchera).
 The first few years were carried by some basic shared values of all the forces that were being integrated.
-Some of these basic shared ideas was to imitate the success of the Cuban Revolution, the ineffectiveness of the conventional opposition to the Somoza regime and the need to remain independent of them (referring to the from the conservative, liberal and communist parties), the need for a revolutionary movement that would use the armed struggle as opposition to the Somoza dictatorship, and after some discussion, identification with Sandino's struggle.
+Some of these basic shared ideas was to imitate the success of the Cuban Revolution, the ineffectiveness of the conventional opposition to the Somoza regime and the need to remain independent of them (referring to the conservative, liberal and communist parties), the need for a revolutionary movement that would use the armed struggle as opposition to the Somoza dictatorship, and after some discussion, identification with Sandino's struggle.
 It was not until 1969 that any programmatic document was published.

 The Sandinista National Liberation Front was supposedly founded in a meeting in Tegucigalpa (Honduras) between Carlos Fonseca, Tomás Borge, and Silvio Mayorga.
 It's even been said that the meeting was held on July 19, 1961.
 In reality, there is no documentary reference that supports this affirmation, with the first news of this meeting and date surfacing after the revolutionary triumph of 1979.

 The term "Sandinista" was adopted two years later, establishing continuity with Sandino's movement, and using his legacy to develop the newer movement's ideology and strategy.
 By the early 1970s, the FSLN was launching limited military initiatives.